 The information below includes resources and important dates to help you plan your course.

 Please feel free to contact BDC staff at any time.
 We are available to give feedback on student projects throughout the semester, but request that meetings be scheduled two weeks in advance.

 Dan and Alison will introduce BDC’s online library of curriculum materials and discuss helpful readings for building your syllabi.
 Each of these sessions will cover the same material; instructors who cannot attend one session can tune into another.

 All of the curriculum development sessions have ended.
-You can access the recorded meeting through the link below.
+You can view the recorded meeting below.